 The processing of any valid QSIG message that does not satisfy any of these conditions is outside the scope of this Standard.
+Also, the processing of any QSIG message relating to call-independent signalling connections or connectionless transport, as specified in [3], is outside the scope of this Standard.

-If segmented QSIG messages are received, the gateway shall await receipt of all segments of a message and shall validate and act on the complete reassembled message.
+If segmented QSIG messages are received, the gateway SHALL await receipt of all segments of a message and SHALL validate and act on the complete reassembled message.

-The gateway shall validate received SIP messages (requests and responses) in accordance with the requirements of IETF RFC 3261 and shall act in accordance with IETF RFC 3261 on detection of a SIP protocol error.
-Requirements of this clause for acting on a received SIP message apply only to a received message that has been successfully validated and that satisfies one of the following conditions:
+The gateway SHALL validate received SIP messages (requests and responses) in accordance with the requirements of [10] and SHALL act in accordance with [10] on detection of a SIP protocol error.

+Requirements of this Clause for acting on a received SIP message apply only to a received message that has been successfully validated and that satisfies one of the following conditions:

-- the SIP message is an INVITE request that contains no tag parameter in the To header field, does not match an ongoing transaction (i.e., is not a merged request, see 8.2.2.2 of IETF RFC 3261) and indicates a destination in the PISN for which the gateway is able to provide interworking; or - the SIP message is a request that relates to an existing dialog representing a call for which the gateway is providing interworking between QSIG and SIP; or - the SIP message is a CANCEL request that relates to a received INVITE request for which the gateway is providing interworking with QSIG but for which the only response sent is informational (1xx), no dialog having been confirmed; or - the SIP message is a response to a request sent by the gateway in accordance with this clause.
+- the SIP message is an INVITE request that contains no tag parameter in the To header field, does not match an ongoing transaction (i.e., is not a merged request; see 8.2.2.2 of [10]), and indicates a destination in the PISN for which the gateway is able to provide interworking; or - the SIP message is a request that relates to an existing dialog representing a call for which the gateway is providing interworking between QSIG and SIP; or - the SIP message is a CANCEL request that relates to a received INVITE request for which the gateway is providing interworking with QSIG but for which the only response sent is informational (1xx), no dialog having been confirmed; or - the SIP message is a response to a request sent by the gateway in accordance with this Clause.